Birds of North Carolina:

 Global Rank G5

 Piedmont Summer resident, with noticeable migratory movements.
 In summer, fairly common over most of the province, but common in some wide floodplains, such as along the Cape Fear River system and around Falls and Jordan lakes.
 Uncommon in much of the western half of the province, as suitable habitat is locally scarce.
 Can be common at times in migration.
-Mainly late Mar to mid-Oct, casual to now very rare to mid-Jan (mostly in the eastern portions -- at least 10 records after mid-Dec).
+Mainly late Mar to mid-Oct, casual to now very rare to mid-Jan (mostly in the eastern portions -- at least 12 records after mid-Dec).
 One on the UNC campus in Chapel Hill, 26 Dec 2016 and again 10-25 Feb 2017 almost certainly overwintered, a likely first for the province.
 Another essentially over-wintered at a feeder in Raleigh, 30 Dec 2019 - 31 Jan 2020.
+Another definitely over-wintered at a feeder in Chatham from 30 Dec 2023 - 27 Feb 2024.
 Peak counts:

 Mountains Summer resident, with noticeable migratory movements.
 Uncommon to fairly common at lower to middle elevations, up to about 5,200 feet.
 Fairly common to common in migration.
 Mainly early Apr to mid-Oct.
 No winter reports.
 Peak counts: